BlasBenito/spatialRF/cran-comments.md

 ## Re-resubmission

 This is a re-submission.
+In this version I have fixed two notes yielded by invalid URLs in the documentation of the file R/plant_richness_df.R

+## Re-resubmission

+This is a re-submission.
 In this version I have:

 In plant_richness_df.Rd I replaced "[human footprint](https://doi.org/10.1641/0006-3568(2002)052[0891:THFATL]2.0.CO;2)" with "human footprint \doi{10.1641/0006-3568(2002)052[0891:THFATL]2.0.CO;2}"